gagan97/mininet-agentic-ai/README.md

 1. Discovers the failure by analyzing topology and link health
 2. Uses `compute_resilient_path` to identify the best alternate route
 3. Activates the backup path to restore connectivity
-4. Monitors both primary and backup paths
-5. Restores the primary design once the link recovers
-6. Reports a concise `Final Answer` summary of all actions taken
+4. Provides a concise `Final Answer` summary of actions taken

-**Note:** The agent is constrained to 15 iterations and 5 minutes to prevent runaway loops and context overflow.
-If you encounter 500 errors from the API, the context may have grown too large—consider reducing tool verbosity or simplifying the investigation prompt.
+**Performance constraints:**
+- Agent limited to **10 iterations** (down from 15) and **5 minutes** execution time
+- Model `max_tokens` reduced to **512** (from 2048) to leave more room for ReAct scratchpad
+- Tool outputs now **exclude verbose interface statistics** to minimize context growth
+- System prompt instructs agent to **skip post-activation monitoring** and provide Final Answer immediately

+**Troubleshooting 500 errors:**
+If you still encounter `Internal Server Error` from the Generative Engine API:
+1. The ReAct scratchpad has exceeded the model's context window (typically after 3-4 tool calls)
+2. Try reducing `max_iterations` to 8 in `datacenter_agent.py:1042`
+3. Consider further reducing `max_tokens` to 384 in `datacenter_agent.py:1061`
+4. Simplify the `investigation_prompt` in `MininetScenario` to request fewer diagnostic steps
+5. Monitor the agent logs – if you see repeated tool calls, the system prompt may need stricter early-termination guidance

 ## SSL errors when connecting to HuggingFace